zeeshanali/Online-Help/docs/Detect_and_monitor_existing_LFS_7_0.md

 [**Online Help Table of Contents**](IML_Help_TOC.md)

-A Lustre* file system that was created without using Intel® Manager for Lustre* software can be monitored, *but not managed*, from the manager GUI.
+A Lustre* file system that was created without using Integrated Manager for Lustre* software can be monitored, *but not managed*, from the manager GUI.

 Before an existing Lustre* file system can be monitored at the manager GUI, the servers must be added and then the file system detected by the manager.